Human.Kind

 Nature is full of delightful collaborations

 In the coral reefs off QLD, giant manta rays have ‘cleaning stations’, where schools of suckerfish come to devour parasites off their skin and gills.
 In Turkey, shaggy water buffalo welcome colonies of frogs to hitchhike in their fur, feasting on pesky flies in exchange.

-In our back garden, the jasmine is blossoming to entice hungry bees, who in turn carry and spread its pollen.
-All living things are woven into each other with a kind of symbiosis.
+You are technically a ‘we’.
+A moveable zoo.
 This is what Thich Nhat Hanh describes as ‘inter-being’.

 “There are…no solitary beings.
 The whole planet is one giant, living, breathing cell, with all its working parts linked in symbiosis.
 Everything relies on everything else in the cosmos in order to manifest—whether a star, a cloud, a flower, a tree, or you and me.” – Thich Nhat Hanh

-Call it what you will, this sense of vastness offers an opening into a new perspective.
+This is wonderful because it blurs our edges and hints that our existence is more expansive than we may have appreciated.
+This sense of vastness offers an opening into a new perspective.
 The insight that our being does not end at the body horizon.

 The Overview Effect

 is a term given to the experience of astronauts when looking back on the earth from space.
 It’s a kind of cognitive shift, marked by an overwhelming sense of our shared smallness within the cosmic arena.
 A sudden realisation of the ineffable relativity of human scale in the face of deep time.
 The terrifying beauty of our delicate interconnectedness.
-Unsurprisingly, said effect is rather transformative, leaving fundamental changes to the observer’s self concept and value system.

 “Consider that dot.
 That’s here.
 That’s us.
 On it everyone you love, everyone you know, everyone you ever heard of, every human being who ever was, lived out their lives … on a mote of dust suspended in a sunbeam.